No Tags Found!

 Amend(0)

 Thank you all for sharing your thoughts with me.
-The court's judgment has quashed the dismissal of my father and said GRSE to pay consequential benefits to my mother.
-Nowhere in the judgment does it mention any rate of interest on the financial benefits, but I have heard from other employees and through surfing the net that any delay in the payment of EPF, gratuity, and salary revisional arrears attracts the statutory rate of interest mentioned by the Government of India.
-Kindly, can anyone mention the rate of interest for the same for which I would be grateful.
+The court's judgment has quashed the dismissal of my father and instructed GRSE to pay consequential benefits to my mother.
+Nowhere in the judgment does it mention any rate of interest on the financial benefits, but I have heard from other employees and through online research that any delay in the payment of EPF, gratuity, and salary revision arrears attracts the statutory rate of interest mentioned by the Government of India.
+Could anyone kindly mention the rate of interest for the same?
+I would be grateful.

-Getting into another judicial action is what we want to keep as a last option because we want to create pressure on the PSU so that it extends the interest on benefits which legally they are bound to provide, and then damages and other interests will follow up after that.
-Otherwise, the PSU will get another excuse to delay all payments, saying the matter is subjudiced.
+Getting into another judicial action is what we want to keep as a last option because we want to create pressure on the PSU so that it extends the interest on benefits, which legally they are bound to provide.
+Then, damages and other interests will follow up after that.
+Otherwise, the PSU will get another excuse to delay all payments, saying the matter is sub judice.

 From India,